WP-http-BL/httpbl/readme.txt

 == Installation ==

 1. Get an archive with the most recent version of http:BL WordPress Plugin.
-1. Uncompress all files from the archive to your `wp-content/plugins` directory.
+1. Uncompress the `httpbl` directory from the archive to your `wp-content/plugins` directory.
 1. Activate the plugin in the administration panel.
 1. Open the plugin’s configuration subpage and enter your Access Key and configure available options accordingly to your preferences.
 1. Save settings and enjoy.